KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * The end credits don't scale to screen resolution during the Dark Side ending
 * The encounter with Sasha could be done repeatedly, resulting in a dark side point exploit (reported by DarthParametric)
 * The exit in the Sith Base on Taris was labelled incorrectly (Reported by 134340Goat)
+* The floor of the training room in the Manaan Sith Base had some lightmap UV issues [ISSUE #141](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/141)
 * The guard droids in Davik’s estate could be gassed and weren’t very droid-like
 * The janitor in the Taris Upper City South apartments spoke a line of dialogue off-screen [ISSUE #79](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/79)
 * The pause animation on the Star Forge when confronting Bastila had the wrong participant: [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)